Letters from Lodi

 • Soucie Vineyard has always produced one of Lodi’s most aromatic, fleshy, full bodied yet well balanced Zinfandels (think of Dylan’s line about “mattress balanced on a bottle of wine”); pungent with red and black berried qualities tinged with unmistakably loamy/earthy, organic qualities.

-• Vineyard-designate Soucie Vineyard Zinfandels are bottled under the m2 as well as Lodi Native labels.
+• Vineyard-designate Soucie Vineyard Zinfandels are bottled by m2 Wines as well as under m2's Lodi Native label, plus one by PRIE Winery.

 St. George-rooted Wegat Vineyard Zinfandel